nestjs/docs.nestjs.com/content/openapi/cli-plugin.md

 }
 ```

-If you use jest v29, then use the snippet below, as the previous approach got deprecated.
+If you use `jest@^29`, then use the snippet below, as the previous approach got deprecated.

 ```json
 {